caihe1025/caihe1025.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: ""
+title: "Sociology of Communication"
-collection:
-type: ""
+type: "Teaching Assistant"
-venue: ""
-date:
+date: 2024
-location: ""
+location: "University of Chinese Academy of Social Sciences"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.